columbia/dvh-asplos-ae/README.md

 | L2                         | v4.18-base | v4.18-base      | v4.18-DVH-basic |
 | L3                         | v4.18-base | -               | v4.18-base      |

-Pick the branch name from the table above, and run this command to switch to the branch
+Pick a branch name from the table above, and run this command to switch to the branch
 ```
 # cd linux
 # git checkout <branch-name>